software-mansion/react-native-executorch/docs/docs/computer-vision/style-transfer.md

 });
 ```

-The provided code snippet fetches the model from the [specified source](../fundamentals/loading-models.md), loads it into memory and returns an object with various methods and properties enabling you to controll lifecycle of the model.
+The provided code snippet fetches the model from the [specified source](../fundamentals/loading-models.md), loads it into memory and returns an object with various methods and properties enabling you to controll model's lifecycle.

 ### Arguments